-If you file for bankruptcy in Louisiana, the Louisiana homestead exemption allows you to protect $35,000 of your home equity; more if your debts were incurred due to a catastrophic or terminal illness or injury.
+If you file for bankruptcy in Louisiana, the Louisiana homestead exemption allows you to protect $35,000 of your home equity.
+You can save even more if you incur debt due to a catastrophic or terminal illness or injury.

 If you file for bankruptcy, Louisiana law allows owners to exempt up to $35,000 of the value of a house or other property covered by the homestead exemption.

-Subject to certain limitations, homeowners can also protect the full value of their homestead against debts they incurred because of a catastrophic or terminal illness or injury.
+Subject to certain limitations, homeowners can also protect the total value of their homestead against debts they incurred because of a catastrophic or terminal illness or injury.

-In Louisiana, married couples filing jointly for bankruptcy cannot double the amount of the homestead exemption.
-There may be other advantages to filing bankruptcy jointly with your spouse.
-To learn more check out Nolo's section on Bankruptcy Considerations for Married Couples.
+In Louisiana, married couples filing jointly for bankruptcy can't double the homestead exemption amount.
+However, there could be other advantages to filing bankruptcy jointly with your spouse.

-In Louisiana, the homestead exemption applies to your house together with up to:
+In Louisiana, the homestead exemption applies to your house and up to:

 Some states allow bankruptcy filers to use federal bankruptcy exemptions instead of state exemptions.
 Louisiana is not one of those states.
 If you live in Louisiana, you must use Louisiana state exemptions.

 In Louisiana, the homestead declaration is automatic.
-Louisiana residents do not have to file a homestead declaration in order to claim the homestead exemption in bankruptcy.
+Louisiana residents don't have to file a homestead declaration to claim the homestead exemption in bankruptcy.

-In Louisiana, the homestead exemption continues after an owner's death for the benefit of the surviving spouse and any minor children.
+In Louisiana, the homestead exemption continues after an owner's death to benefit the surviving spouse and any minor children.

-Louisiana's homestead exemption is set forth at La.
+You will find Louisiana's homestead exemption in La.
 Rev. Ann. § 20.1.
-You can find Louisiana statutes online at www.legis.state.la.us under "Louisiana Laws."
+Louisiana's statutes are online at www.legis.state.la.us under "Louisiana Laws."